Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Step 6: Performing an optimal experimental design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is an example of running an experimental design to determine an optimal experiment for the reactor example.
-We utilize the determinant as the objective.
+In step 5, the DoE object was constructed to perform an exploratory sensitivity analysis.
+The same object can be used to design an optimal experiment with a single line of code.

 .. literalinclude:: ../../../../pyomo/contrib/doe/examples/reactor_example.py
-    :start-after: Read in file
+    :start-after: Begin optimal DoE
     :end-before: Print out a results summary

 When run, the optimal design is an initial concentration of 5.0 mol/L and an initial temperature of 494 K with all other temperatures being 300 K. The corresponding log-10 determinant of the FIM is 13.75